 DISCLAIMER: The only way to know the correct first aid & CPR course right for you is to contact the organization that is requiring the certification and ask them what course you need.
 If you require certification for your profession or school program you will usually have documentation providing the specific course title you require.
 For workplace regulation requirements, contact your provincial government body that oversees workplace health and safety (ie. WSIB in Ontario) and have them assist you.
 IF you are not sure which workplace course you need, as a general rule, you should do the 2 Day – Standard First Aid CPR/AED course.
 You can’t go wrong with doing more training.

-Standard First Aid CPR/AED (level A, C or HCP) is the most common first aid & CPR training program that complies with most provincial first aid workplace regulations.
-Standard First Aid CPR/AED (C or HCP) is a 2-DAY course and deals with both life-threatening and non-life-threatening injuries and illnesses.
-We combine Standard First Aid with CPR with either a level C (which covers adult, child and baby skills) or level HCP (specifically for Heath Care Providers).
+Standard First Aid CPR/AED (level A, C or BLS) is the most common first aid & CPR training program that complies with most provincial first aid workplace regulations.
+Standard First Aid CPR/AED (C or BLS) is a 2-DAY course and deals with both life-threatening and non-life-threatening injuries and illnesses.
+We combine Standard First Aid with CPR with either a level C (which covers adult, child and baby skills) or BLS (specifically for Health Care Providers).
 Level A (adult only) is also available upon request.

 For workplaces, some provincial bodies (such as WSIB in Ontario) will recommend workplaces and individuals to take Standard First Aid CPR/AED based on whether your workplace has more than 5 employees working at any given time, per floor, per shift.
 Employers must also take into account to train and certify at least several employees in this course to make sure that there are no shortages of certified first aiders.